MGTBench: Benchmarking Machine-Generated Text Detection: MGTBench

 \mypara{Input Module} In the input module, we provide specific dataset pre-processing functions for different datasets and our code base is easy to cope with datasets from HuggingFace, which facilitates the future developments of different users.

 \mypara{Detection Module} This module implements different metric-based and model-based detection methods with a standardized input/output format.
-Currently, we support 8 different detection methods.
+Currently, we support ten different detection methods.

 \mypara{Evaluation Module} This module is used to evaluate the performance of different detection methods.
-Now, we provide 5 different evaluation metrics, including accuracy, precision, recall, F1-score, and AUC, which are the commonly used metrics to evaluate the classification performance.
+Now, we provide five different evaluation metrics, including accuracy, precision, recall, F1-score, and AUC, which are the commonly used metrics to evaluate classification performance.
+We also support sample-level logging for detailed analysis.